-Frequently the user is asked to select one or a number of Cashpoints for reports.
+The user are frequently asked to select one or several Cashpoints for reports.
 For these processes, the Cashpoint Selector is used.
 This window gives the user several different ways to search for Cashpoints by allowing the user to filter the selection results using different criteria.

 Figure 5: Cashpoint Selector Window